 This is likely to be a lot harder to achieve if you have a busy schedule or are part of a large family with kids, so your routine may have to be adapted rather than changed completely.

-Any amount of change will make a difference in the long run, even if for just the 3 preceding days to your holiday you get up and go to bed slightly earlier or later depending on when your flight is.
+Any amount of change will make a difference in the long run, even if for just a few preceding days of your holiday, you get up and go to bed slightly earlier or later depending on when your flight is.

 2. Pick a flight that flies overnight (allowing you to sleep and wake up early)

-When traveling on a long-haul flight, I’m always a fan of one that travels overnight.
+When traveling on a long-haul flight to Japan, I’m always a fan of one that travels overnight.
 Not only does this allow me to catch up on some sleep if I’ve switched around my schedule over the last few days (to get on Japan’s time), but it also helps the time pass a lot quicker.